bbuck/eleetscript/README.md

 engine["Errors"].last # => Attempt to call locked method "two" failed.
 ```

+You can use two special cass modifiers when using the method definition approach:
+If you wisth to whitelist/blacklist all methods then use `:all`, if you wish to
+whitelist/blacklist no methods use `:none`.
+It's important to understand that
+allowing `:all` or locking `:none` is the same as not defining these methods
+while allowing `:none` and locking `:all` achieve the same goal.

+Only the whitelist (`eleetscript_allow_methods`) or the blacklist
+(`eleetscript_lock_methods`) will be used, allow has precedence.

 The other method is to use the Engine's `set` method instead of `[]` and
 specifiying what methods to lock as either a symbol or an array of symbols.
+You can manually lock methods via `:lock` or allow method with `:allow`. **NOTE**:
+Using these manual methods overrides the usage of the class methods, meaning
+the two cannot be used in unison.

 ```ruby
 class Test